-40.2.5 The Bayesian approach
+40.2.6 The Bayesian approach

 In the frequentist methods discussed above, probability is associated only with data, not with the value of a parameter.
 This is no longer the case in Bayesian statistics, however, which we introduce in this section.
 For general introductions to Bayesian statistics see, e.g., Refs.
-[11-14].
+[14-17].

-Suppose the outcome of an experiment is characterized by a vector of data x, whose probability distribution depends on an unknown parameter (or parameters) θ that we wish to determine.
-In Bayesian statistics, all knowledge about θ is summarized by the posterior p.d.f. $p(\theta|x)$, whose integral over any given region gives the degree of belief for θ to take on values in that region, given the data x.
-It is obtained by using Bayes' theorem, where $P(x|\theta)$ is the likelihood function, i.e., the joint p.d.f. for the data viewed as a function of θ , evaluated with the data actually obtained in the experiment, and $\pi(\theta)$ is the prior p.d.f. for θ .
+Suppose the outcome of an experiment is characterized by a vector of data $\boldsymbol{x}$ , whose probability distribution depends on an unknown parameter (or parameters) $\boldsymbol{\theta}$ that we wish to determine.
+In Bayesian statistics, all knowledge about $\boldsymbol{\theta}$ is summarized by the posterior p.d.f. $p(\boldsymbol{\theta}|\boldsymbol{x})$ , whose integral over any given region gives the degree of belief for $\boldsymbol{\theta}$ to take on values in that region, given the data $\boldsymbol{x}$ .
+It is obtained by using Bayes' theorem, where $P(x|\theta)$ is the likelihood function, i.e., the joint p.d.f. for the data viewed as a function of $\theta$ , evaluated with the data actually obtained in the experiment, and $\pi(\theta)$ is the prior p.d.f. for $\theta$ .
 Note that the denominator in Eq.
-(40.35) serves to normalize the posterior p.d.f. to unity.
+(40.37) serves to normalize the posterior p.d.f. to unity.

-As it can be difficult to report the full posterior p.d.f. $p(\theta|x)$, one would usually summarize it with statistics such as the mean (or median) value, and covariance matrix.
+As it can be difficult to report the full posterior p.d.f. $p(\theta|x)$ , one would usually summarize it with statistics such as the mean, mode or median value and covariance matrix.
 In addition one may construct intervals with a given probability content, as is discussed in Sec.
 40.4.1 on Bayesian interval estimation.

-40.2.5.1 Priors
+40.2.6.1 Priors

-Bayesian statistics supplies no unique rule for determining the prior $\pi(\theta)$; this reflects the analyst's subjective degree of belief (or state of knowledge) about θ before the measurement was carried out.
+Bayesian statistics supplies no unique rule for determining the prior $\pi(\theta)$ ; this reflects the analyst's subjective degree of belief (or state of knowledge) about $\theta$ before the measurement was carried out.
 For the result to be of value to the broader community, whose members may not share these beliefs, it is important to carry out a sensitivity analysis, that is, to show how the result changes under a reasonable variation of the prior probabilities.

 One might like to construct $\pi(\theta)$ to represent complete ignorance about the parameters by setting it equal to a constant.
-A problem here is that if the prior p.d.f. is flat in θ , then it is not flat for a nonlinear function of θ , and so a different parametrization of the problem would lead in general to a non-equivalent posterior p.d.f.
+A problem here is that if the prior p.d.f. is flat in $\theta$ , then it is not flat for a nonlinear function of $\theta$ , and so a different parametrization of the problem would lead in general to a non-equivalent posterior p.d.f.

-For the special case of a constant prior, one can see from Bayes' theorem (40.35) that the posterior is proportional to the likelihood, and therefore the mode (peak position) of the posterior is equal to the ML estimator.
+For the special case of a constant prior, one can see from Bayes' theorem (40.37) that the posterior is proportional to the likelihood, and therefore the mode (peak position) of the posterior is equal to the maximum-likelihood estimator.
 The posterior mode, however, will change in general upon a transformation of parameter.
 One may use as the Bayesian estimator a summary statistic other than the mode, such as the median, which is invariant under parameter transformation.
-But this will not in general coincide with the ML estimator.
+But this will not in general coincide with the MLE.

 The difficult and subjective nature of encoding personal knowledge into priors has led to what is called objective Bayesian statistics, where prior probabilities are based not on an actual degree of belief but rather derived from formal rules.
 These give, for example, priors which are invariant under a transformation of parameters, or ones which result in a maximum gain in information for a given set of measurements.
-For an extensive review see, e.q., [15].
+For an extensive review see, e.q., Ref.
+[18].